 After the second pass (Fig. 5b), the average dislocation cell size is reduced considerably but the inhomogeneous structure remains characteristic for most cells orientated parallel with the Y- (or transverse) direction.
-Simultaneously the boundary misorientation distribution shifts upward, with ~67% of boundaries comprising misorientation angles of less than 15°.
-After four ECAP passes some approximately equiaxed dislocation cells/subgrains appear together with some shape irregularities and alignment of the microstructure off-axis to the Y- (or transverse) direction.
-The distribution with ~34% of boundaries having a misorientation of less than 15° histogram reflects a more gradual upward shift in the corresponding misorientation angle (Fig. 5c).
-Further processing to 8 and 12 ECAP passes resulted in an evident reduction of the dislocation cell/subgrain size, upward shifts in the misorientation distributions (Fig. 5d) and a near random distribution after 12 ECAP passes65.
+Simultaneously the boundary misorientation distribution shifts upward, with ~67% of boundaries comprising misorientation angles less than 15°.
+After four ECAP passes some equiaxed dislocation cells/subgrains appear together with some shape irregularities and alignment of the microstructure off-axis to the Y- (or transverse) direction.
+The distribution histogram with ~34% of boundaries having a misorientation of less than 15° reflects a more gradual upward shift in the corresponding misorientation angle (Fig. 5c).
+Further processing to 8 passes resulted in an evident reduction of the dislocation cell/subgrain size, upward shifts in the misorientation distributions (Fig. 5d) and a near random distribution after 12 ECAP passes was observed in (65).

-The results of this work, as well as another recent study by EBSD analysis (), provide convincing support for earlier conclusions that the formation of a UFG structure with mostly high-angle boundaries takes place during ECAP when the number of passes is over 4-6 (true strain e > 4-6).
-Such very large strains cannot be achieved with the use of conventional processing techniques, such as rolling, extrusion or drawing, and therefore their application provides no opportunity for the formation of a real UFG microstructure with high-angle grain boundaries.
-Moreover, SPD techniques simple shear, which makes it possible to form the ultrafine grains as equiaxial or at least close to it in shape.
+The results of this work, as well as another recent study by EBSD analysis (), provide convincing support for earlier conclusions that the formation of a UFG structure with mostly high-angle boundaries takes place during ECAP when the number of passes is over 4-6 (true strain > 4-6).
+Such very large strains cannot be achieved with the use of conventional processing techniques, such as rolling, extrusion or drawing, and therefore their application provides no opportunity for the formation of a real UFG microstructure with mostly high-angle grain boundaries.
+Moreover, SPD techniques involve simple shear, which makes it possible to form the ultrafine grains as equiaxial or at least close to it in shape.

-A variety of methods was used in different studies to investigate features of grain boundaries in UFG materials produced by SPD techniques.
-Among them were methods of high resolution transmission electron microscopy (HRTEM), X-ray diffraction, Mossbauer spectroscopy, dilatometry, differential calorimetry and others (see, for example, 1, 1016).
+A variety of characterization methods was used in different studies to investigate features of grain boundaries in UFG materials produced by SPD techniques.
+Among them were methods of high resolution transmission electron microscopy (HRTEM), X-ray diffraction, Mossbauer spectroscopy, dilatometry, differential calorimetry and others (see, for example, 1, 10, 16).
 It was clearly demonstrated that optimization of the SPD processing regimes results in the formation of mostly high-angle grain boundaries with specific non-equilibrium structures.
 The application of grain boundary diffusion measurements (, , ) and high resolution transmission electron microscopy (HRTEM) analyses (18, , ), helped to identify and characterize the effect of the severe deformation processing on transformations of the grain boundary structures.